timonkrebs/MemoizR/README.md

 The synchronisation for the concurency model ist inspired by VHDL.

+Some inspirations also come from S.js (https://github.com/adamhaile/S) and the JS eventloop.

+## Value

 The value that this package can bring is a simple concurency model.

 It aims to be simpler than the current async await behaviour in C# where e.g. async void, .wait, ConfigureAwait or not awaiting everything can lead to problems.
 This model has also the potential to be expanded to work also in a distributed setup like the actor model.